-Upon issuance of this permit, the terms and conditions of this updated GP-OGF supersede all previous versions of the GP-OGF and all facilities will automatically be authorized as Class II facilities.
-All facilities constructing or operating under the previous GP-OGF are subject to and must comply with this updated GP-OGF within 24-months of its issuance date.
-During the 24-month transition period: (1) any facility constructing or operating under the previous GP-OGF and existing Authorization must comply with the standards set forth therein; (2) the NOM for the existing GP-OGF may be used for those facilities wanting to maintain coverage under the existing GP-OGF; and (3) usage of the NOM of this GP-OGF automatically subjects the facility to this GP-OGF upon submittal.
-For facilities that have conditions in their current authorization that conflict with the requirements with this GP-OGF, these facilities must obtain an individual minor source construction permit and then incorporate these conditions into a subsequently issued Authorization to Operate.
+The terms and conditions of the 2022 GP-OGF supersede all previous versions of the GP-OGF.
+All facilities constructing or operating under the previous GP-OGF dated December 18, 2008, will be subject to and must comply with the 2022 GP-OGF, including any revisions, within 24-months of July 1, 2022.
+During the 24-month transition period: (1) any facility constructing or operating under the previous GP-OGF (dated December 18, 2008, et. al.) and an existing Authorization must comply with the standards set forth therein; (2) the NOM for the previous GP-OGF may be used for those facilities wanting to maintain coverage under the previous GP-OGF; and (3) usage of the NOM from the 2022 GP-OGF automatically subjects the facility to the 2022 GP-OGF including any revisions upon submittal.
+For facilities that have conditions in their current authorization that conflict with the requirements of the 2022 GP-OGF, these facilities must obtain an individual minor source construction permit and then incorporate these conditions into a subsequently issued Authorization to Operate.
+All facilities will automatically be authorized as Class II facilities at the end of the transition period unless coverage as a Class I facility has been requested.